-- Will the reform it will actively reduce corruption current corruption risks? - Might the reform inadvertently raise the corruption risk? - Are the reforms carefully avoiding the question of corruption?
+- Might the reform inadvertently raise the corruption risk? - Are the reforms carefully avoiding the question of corruption?
 Would they benefit by considering the corruption issues more explicitly? - If the reforms say that they are targeting corruption, review this critically.
-Is this really true, or is it a way to satisfy donors or other stakeholders without any likely effect? - Are there some aspects of the current institutional processes that are the most serious for corruption (for example, corruption in the exam system or in the appointment of teachers) where there really do need to be more specific or more energetic reforms?
+Is this really true, or is it a way to satisfy donors or other stakeholders without any substantive change?

+Are there some aspects of the current institutional processes that are the most serious for corruption (for example, corruption in the exam system or in the appointment of teachers) where there really do need to be more specific or more energetic reforms?